 Playing Stations in Coburg's Doll Museum

 At the playing stations the respective toys can not only be looked at, but also tried out right away.
 For children there are different doll houses, a play shop, construction kits, marbels, items for dressing up and painting as well as a puppet theatre.
 Furthermore, little explorers can discover toys of former generations.
+Currently not all game stations are available.

 Age: 3 years and older

-Crawling Corner in Coburg's Doll Museum
+Crawling Corner in Coburg's Doll Museum - is currently not available

 As a service for families with more than one child there is a perfectly equipped crawling corner in the room for museum education, the free rental of a baby carrier and a baby food warmer.